Dental implants. Prosthetic phase

 Bite registration

-The bite registration captures the relationship between the upper and the lower teeth.
+The bite registration shows the way the upper and lower teeth fit together.
 The long-term success of implants is determined, in part, by the forces they have to support.
 Therefore, restoring a proper occlusion (or bite) is one of the most important goals.

-It is essential not to overload the implants with additional pressures and to evenly distribute the chewing forces of the implants.
-Otherwise, there is a high risk of failure.
+It is essential not to overload the implants with additional pressures and to distribute the chewing forces across all implant fixtures evenly.

-Many times the usual techniques do not provide enough data for the dental technician.
-In complex situations, it is advisable to use advanced jaw tracking devices that provide additional details.
+The usual bite registration techniques often need to provide more data for the dental technician.
+In complex situations, especially when extensive restorations are designed, it is advisable to use advanced jaw tracking devices that provide additional details.

 jaw tracking device

 The jaw tracking devices provide details about the precise position of the maxilla and mandible against different anatomical structures of the head.
-This information is extremely useful when manufacturing large restorations that need to be extremely accurate.
+This information is beneficial when manufacturing large restorations that must be highly accurate.

 6. Dental laboratory stages